Carrie Prejean: Miss USA 2009 controversy

-Post-Miss USA Pageant

 The National Organization for Marriage used footage from the pageant for a television advertisement that warned that same-sex marriage activists wanted to silence opposition.
 Prejean hired a Christian public relations firm.
-In late April, Prejean presented an award at the Gospel Music Association's 2009 Dove Awards in Nashville, Tennessee.
-Prejean also spoke at Liberty University's final convocation of the year on April 29, 2009.

 On May 1, 2009, Prejean stated on On the Record w/ Greta Van Susteren that she did not have an opinion on civil unions for same-sex couples, but that she supports certain rights of same-sex couples, such as hospital visitations.
 She has stated that she would be willing to meet with representatives from California's largest gay rights group "as long as it's not political".

-Prejean appeared on The View and The Today Show on November 10, 2009 to discuss her lawsuit against the Miss Universe pageant.
-Hosts Joy Behar and Barbara Walters both pointed out that Prejean hadn't adhered to the morals clause in the pageant's contract by making a sex tape and posing nude but Prejean said she still believed she was let go solely because of her stance against same sex marriage.
-When questioned about her Christianity and her behavior, Prejean said "Christians aren't perfect."